Shipping from China to Norway | Cost, Times & Methods

 Sea Freight from China to Norway

-Shipping Method Average Transit Time
+Shipping Method Transit Time From China to the Norway

-Sea Freight (FCL) 20–30 days
+Sea Freight (FCL & LCL) 45-55 days

 Air Freight 3-5 days